 - The primary way to raise awareness of your organization is to feature your lawyers in campus events.
 For example, we schedule practice area overviews each Fall to bring lawyers to campus to talk about their work and offer students different perspectives on nonprofit practice, civil and criminal governmental practice, and private public interest firm practice.
 That’s a great way in which employers are able to raise the visibility of their agencies outside of the formal on-campus interview program offered by the Office of Career Services.
 We also are willing to host “brown bag lunches” with employers, too.

 - Another option for local employers is to participate in our Mock Interview Program in November.
 We recruit volunteer attorneys to conduct mock public interest interview with 1Ls each November.
 Certain agencies participate in this program every year and subsequently hire SLS students every summer.
 We believe word-of-mouth is the best way to increase an agency’s reputation and students who have a strong summer internship experience are eager to share that with other students.
 We also maintain an electronic database of past summer evaluations for future students to review.
-Please contact Holly Parrish if you’d be interested in participating in our Mock Interview program.
+Please contact Melanie Stone if you’d be interested in participating in our Mock Interview program.

 - We also encourage public interest employers to reach out to a student group and ask if they can co-sponsor a talk on a substantive issue.
 View a complete list of student organizations